Otukpo

 Otukpo is a town in Benue State, Nigeria located in the Middle Belt Region of Nigeria.
 It is also the eponymous name of a subgroup of the Idoma people.
 Otukpo is the headquarters of the Otukpo Local Government Area.
-It was the headquarters of the former Idoma Province, and remains an important town in Idomaland, an area mainly populated by the Idoma speaking people, though with numerous local dialects spoken in the diverse reaches of Idoma land.
+It is the headquarters of the Idoma Nation, and remains an important town in Idomaland, an area mainly populated by the Idoma speaking people, though with numerous local dialects spoken in the diverse reaches of Idoma land.
 Otukpo Idoma language is the umbrella lingua.